-Atlas Iron Limited (ASX Code: AGO) ("Atlas") is exploring for Iron on E45/2728.
-It has purchased the Iron Ore Rights from the Company in April 2006.
-Dynasty will retain a 2% gross royalty.
-Dynasty also retains the right to explore for gold within the project area.
+Atlas Iron Limited (ASX Code: AGO) ("Atlas") is exploring for Iron on E45/2728, having purchased the iron ore rights from the Company in April 2006.
+Dynasty retains a 2% gross revenue royalty.
+Dynasty also retains the right to explore for other minerals within the project area.

 Atlas recently commenced fieldwork at Pincunnah North.
 This area contains extensive zones of surface iron enrichment.
 Reconnaissance work suggests mineralised trends have a strike length of up to 8km.
-Atlas has reported iron grades of 59.9% at Pincunah North.
+Atlas has reported iron grades of 59.9%.